 Yeah, I have the Cam Link.
-I’m curious, do you have an example favorite YouTuber that you recommend we include in the show notes as a best practice example?
+I’m curious, do you have an example favorite YouTuber that you recommend as a best practice example?
 I know you mentioned Amy Porterfield.

 Amy Porterfield is not on YouTube, I don’t think.
 Sunny Lenarduzzi is great on YouTube if you guys know her.

 She was a past guest here on this podcast.

 She was?
 Yeah, she’s really awesome.
 She’s one.
 My specialty is certainly like this business personal kind of content.
 You’re getting your message out, your methodologies out, and you’re trying to get customers, business personal.
 I’m not documenting my life here.
 It is business, but you do have to put a little personal.
 That’s my specialty on YouTube.

 So me sitting at my desk, turning on a camera.
 I have something that I want to share.
 It works for TubeBuddy that I can hit record, create a good video, and upload it.
 That’s just how my personal creative process works, but I have one more thing to cover which is on quality.
 So you got audio, you got video, and then lighting, but I would actually say lighting is second most important.